sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware.md

 The JavaScript Virtual Machine (JSVM) provided in the Gateway is a traditional ECMAScript5 compatible environment.

-Before you can use JavaScript customisation in any component you will need to enable the JSVM.
+Before you can use JavaScript customization in any component you will need to enable the JSVM.

 You do this by setting `enable_jsvm` to `true` in your `tyk.conf` [file]({{< ref "tyk-oss-gateway/configuration#enable_jsvm" >}}).